 Keeping employees and the public safe is the department's highest value.
 Controlling damage to vehicles and reducing personal injury in work zones, on right-of-way and other areas under department control helps MoDOT accomplish this goal.
-Compared to the first quarter of 2019, there was a 55% decrease in the number of claims.
-Most of the claims in the first quarter of 2020 were attributed to pavement defects.
-During the first quarter of 2020, there was a 734% increase in the amount paid.
+Compared to the first two quarters of 2019, there was a 56% decrease in the number of claims so far in 2020.
+Most of the claims in 2020 were attributed to pavement defects.
+Also compared to the first two quarters of 2019, there was a 116% increase in the amount paid.